Finite time blow-up and global solutions for the viscoelastic wave equation with combined power-type nonlinearities: Blow-up

 \subsection{Blow-up of solutions with negative initial energy}

-This subsection is devoted to proving the finite-time blow-up of weak solutions to \eqref{equation} in the case of negative initial energy, i.e., $E(0)<0$. \begin{theorem} Suppose the Assumption \ref{Assumption1} is valid and $E(0)<0$.
-In addition, we assume that $q_s<p_1$.
-If $p_1>\sqrt{k(0)}$ and $p_r>m$, then the weak solution $u$ of \eqref{equation} blows up in finite time.
-More precisely, $\limsup_{t\in T^-_{max}}\|\nabla u(t)\|_2=\infty$, for some $T_{max}\in (0,\infty)$. \end{theorem} \begin{proof} Let $u$ be the weak solution to \eqref{equation} and $T_{max}$ be the maximal lifespan of $u$ defined in \eqref{lifespan}.
-We claim that it suffices to show $T_{max}<\infty$ to establish blow-up results.
-Indeed, if $T_{max}<+\infty$, it implies from Lemma \ref{lem:1} that
+This subsection is devoted to proving the finite-time blow-up of weak solutions for problem \eqref{equation} in the case of negative initial energy, i.e., $E(0)<0$. \begin{theorem} Assume that Assumption \ref{Assumption1} is true and $E(0)<0.$ If $p_1>\max\{\sqrt{k(0)},q_l\}$ and $p_r>m$, then the weak solution $u$ of problem \eqref{equation} blows up in finite time.
+More precisely, there exists some time $T_{max}\in (0,+\infty),$ such that